alisiarenard/AlfaPM/replit.md

     - **Planned Duration Borders:** 2px borders indicate planned duration range based on `ceil(Size / (Velocity × PlannedInvolvement%))`.
     - **Editable Planned Involvement:** "Фокус(план)" column is inline editable, saving changes to the database and recalculating borders on blur or Enter.
     - **Business Support Handling:** "Поддержка бизнеса" (cardId === 0) displays grey blocks only for sprints with factual SP > 0, without forecasting.
     - **Sprint Tasks Modal:** Clicking sprint headers opens a modal displaying initiatives and their tasks for that sprint.
+Accordions are expanded by default for all initiatives.
+    - **Clickable Task Links:** Task titles in sprint modal are clickable links that open Kaiten cards in new tabs.
+URL structure uses spaceId from team settings and adapts based on archived status: non-archived tasks use `/boards/card/{cardId}`, archived tasks use `/archive/card/{cardId}`.
     - **Timeline Block Tooltips:** Displays start, planned end, and actual end dates on hover.
 - **Team Header:** Displays team name, board ID, Velocity, Innovation Rate, and a button to sync initiatives from Kaiten.
 - **Team Management:** Full CRUD for teams and departments with Kaiten board validation.